egmzcrz/HardDisks/readme.md

 # Hard disks

-This project has the code for the simulations required in my bachelor's degree thesis.
+This project contains the code of the simulations carried out in my undergraduate thesis.

-You can look at the documentation at the following [link](https://egmzcrz.github.io/HardDisks)
+The documentation is in the following [link](https://egmzcrz.github.io/HardDisks).